 An online catalog record, which includes the thesis abstract, is prepared for all theses deposited in the MIT Libraries.
 This information appears in Barton, our online catalog, which is accessible to researchers at other institutions through the Internet, as well as in the OCLC database WorldCat, an online international bibliographic system available to libraries and individuals worldwide.
 PhD and ScD theses are also listed (with abstract) in ProQuest Dissertations & Theses database (PQDT) and Dissertation Abstracts International (DAI).

 For each thesis received by the Libraries, a digital version is created and made publicly available in DSpace@MIT (http://libraries.mit.edu/mit-theses).
 Copies of theses may be obtained through the MIT Libraries' Document Services (14-0551, 617-253-5668; email@example.com; http://libraries.mit.edu/docs/).
-Students may choose to submit a born-digital PDF of the thesis using the procedures described on the MIT Thesis FAQ (http://libguides.mit.edu/add-your-thesis).
+Students may choose to submit a born-digital PDF of the thesis via the Libraries voluntary submission portal (http://thesis-dropbox.mit.edu/vireo/start).
 However, the electronic version is not considered to be the official copy.

 Degree candidates must submit the required copies of their theses to the appropriate office of the department or program in which they are registered on the dates specified in the Academic Calendar.
 The Academic Calendar may be found in the MIT Bulletin and at http://web.mit.edu/registrar/www/calendar.html.
 September, February, and June are the only months in which degrees are awarded.
 Additional copies of the thesis may be required by the department.